About 70 babies die every day in Ghana - PATH Ghana

 PATH Ghana in collaboration with the GHS and other partners including; the Investment Fund Foundation and Kybele-Ghana, another NGO formed the New Born Care Champions.

-The MBECI would, however, build advanced clinical care and operational processes in four regional hospitals to care for a small and sick newborns and improve staffing, equipment, and supplies to support the provision of advanced clinical care.
+The MBECI would however, build advanced clinical care and operational processes in four regional hospitals to care for small and sick newborn and improve staffing, equipment and supplies to support the provision of advanced clinical care.

 Nanahemaa Adjoa Awindor, a lead NewBorn Care Champion said infant deaths could be brought under control if pregnant women attended regular antenatal and postnatal clinics and also delivered at hospitals and health facilities.